 *goes through all other delegates, returns to Delegate of B*

-“Delegate of B, do you vote in favour or against”
+“Delegate of B, do you vote in favor or against”

-“With 12 votes in favour, 7 against and 2 abstentions, this draft resolution passes, all others are discarded and clapping is in order”
+“With 12 votes in favor, 7 against and 2 abstentions, this draft resolution passes, all others are discarded and clapping is in order”

 Moving to the next topic